d12frosted/elpa-mirror/gnu/taxy-readme.txt

 ** Lettery (filling incrementally)

-You can also add more objects after the hierarchy has been filled:
+You can also add more items after the hierarchy has been filled.
+In this example we'll make a comprehensive taxonomy of letters.
+The first sub-taxy collects vowels, and the second, by leaving its predicate at the default value, ~identity~, collects all letters not collected by the first taxy, i.e. non-vowels.

 #+BEGIN_SRC elisp
   (defvar lettery
+    (make-taxy
-    (make-taxy :name "Lettery"
+     :name "Lettery"
      :description "A comprehensive taxonomy of letters."
-               :taxys (list (make-taxy :name "Vowels"
+     :taxys (list (make-taxy
+                   :name "Vowels"
                    :description "You know what those are."
                    :predicate (lambda (l)
-                                                    (member-ignore-case l '("a" "e" "i" "o" "u")))) (make-taxy :name "Consonants"
+                                (member-ignore-case l '("a" "e" "i" "o" "u")))) (make-taxy
+                   :name "Consonants"
-                                       :description "Well, if they aren't a vowel..."))))
+                   :description "Well, if they aren't vowels..."))))

   (taxy-plain
    (taxy-fill (reverse